Forfar: Early modern history

+The accidental killing of the 6th Earl of Strathmore

+After attending the funeral of a daughter of Patrick Carnegie of Lour on the 9th of May 1728, Forfar became the place of the accidental killing of Charles Lyon, 6th Earl of Strathmore and Kinghorne by James Carnegie of Finhaven.
+Lyon of Brigton who was of foul temper, bullied Carnegie throughout the day during and by 9pm a mortally drunk Carnegie was attack by Lyon of Brigton who threw him into a kennel, (sewer) on Castle Street.
+Carnegie humiliated drew his sword and stumbled towards the retreating Brigton.
+The Earl stepped in between them at the tragic moment and was run through by Carnegie.
+He died 49 hours later.
+The subsequent trial established the "not guilty" verdict in Scots Law.

+Industrial history

 Like other parts of Angus, Forfar was home to a very successful textile industry during and after the Industrial Revolution.
 In the late 18th century the firm of William Don & Co. (later William and John Don & Co) was founded in the town.
 The firm originally bought and sold webs of linen which were woven in local cottages, although it also operated a small weaving shed.
 In 1865 the firm merged with A J Buist, a Dundee based firm, and began construction of St James Works in Forfar.
 The partnership also operated mills in Dundee and later built Station Works in Forfar, which contained some 300 looms.
 Workers' housing was built by the firm in Forfar.
 Don Brothers, Buist & Company Ltd, as the firm was known from 1904, built another works in Forfar, at Strang Street, in 1929.
 In 1960 it merged with another Dundee firm, Low Brothers & Co (Dundee) Ltd, eventually becoming Don & Low (Holdings) Ltd. By the 1980s the Don & Low group was the United Kingdom's biggest polypropylene textile extrusion and weaving unit.
 The firm retains premises in Forfar, mainly producing woven and non-woven polypropylene industrial textile products and plastic food packaging.
 In 1958 Don Brothers, Buist & Co Ltd acquired a controlling interest in another Forfar based-textile firm, Moffat & Son Ltd, who operated Haugh Works in South Street.
 Another important Forfar textile firm was J & A Craik & Company, Linen and Jute Manufacturers, which was based at the Manor Works.
 Craiks was started in 1863 when James Craik obtained land in Forfar to build the Manor Works and the company survived until 1981, the year in which it became part of the Low and Bonar group.
 Craiks owned Forfar Fabrics Ltd, incorporated in 1965, which amalgamated with Low & Bonar Textiles Limited in 1981.
 The jute manufacturers, John Lowson, Jnr & Co Ltd, also operated in Forfar, operating out of Victoria Works.